AllenNeuralDynamics/aind-file-standards/file_formats/nwb.md

 There are of course also standard JSON representations of [event descriptions](https://www.hed-resources.org/en/latest/BidsAnnotationQuickstart.html#json-event-sidecars).

-A general-purpose, task-agnostic utility for packaging trials into NWB could write this without any custom code necessary.
+A general-purpose, task-agnostic utility for could write this in to NWB **without any custom code necessary**.

 ### Relationship to aind-data-schema